nuscr/nuscr/Readme.md

 prototype implementations.
 A future goal is to provide a certified implementation (extracted from Coq).

-With that said, nuScr is not ready for production (better use the old Scribble), and will not be compatible with the old Scribble.
+With that said, nuScr is not ready for production (better use [Scribble](https://github.com/scribble/scribble-java)), and will not be compatible with the old Scribble.
 The old Scribble had been extended beyond the original MPST to model checking with automata, whereas we wish to stick to the top-down approach of original MPST.